bennyhuo/KotlinBlogTranslation/original/Announcing Anko for Android.md

 We’re excited to announce a library we’ve been working on for Android development, which, among other things allows the creation of Application Interfaces in a type-safe and dynamic way using a DSL.
 ## A Sample Taste

 Here is a small example describing some of Anko’s possibilities.
-Imagine we need to create a simple sign-up form consisting of an <code>EditText</code> for a username and a “Sign up” <code>Button</code>.
+Imagine we need to create a simple sign-up form consisting of an `EditText` for a username and a “Sign up” `Button`.
 The code for this, using Anko would be:

 {% raw %}
 <p></p>